-Early intervention with mental health issues supports academic achievement, increases healthy stress management skills, improves social and emotional functioning and peer interactions, and allows schools to intervene before there is significant psychological deterioration.
-Children who enter kindergarten with effective social skills have an easier time developing relationships with peers and generally do better in school.
+Early intervention with mental health concerns supports academic achievement, increases healthy stress management skills, improves social and emotional functioning and peer interactions, and allows schools to intervene before there is significant psychological deterioration.
 Furthermore, young children who receive effective, age-appropriate mental health services are more likely to complete high school, have fewer contacts with law enforcement, and improve their ability to live independently and be productive.
-Without early intervention, child and adolescent disorders frequently continue into adulthood.
-As much as 50 percent of all lifetime cases of mental illness are apparent by age 14, and 75 percent are apparent by age 24.

 School-based mental health services encompass a wide variety of different programs and approaches.
-A study from Texas A&M University-Kingsville on access to mental health services found that rural schools struggle to provide mental health services to students; nearly half of the counselors surveyed in the study said that less than 25 percent of their students received adequate counseling services.
-The study also referenced prior research that said depression, substance use and suicide rates among children are higher in rural areas and that school counselors play a critical role in providing mental health services to students.
+Special attention must be paid to schools in rural areas of the sate.
+A Texas A&M University-Kingsville study on access to mental health services found that rural schools struggle to provide mental health services to students; nearly half of the counselors surveyed in the study said that less than 25 percent of their students received adequate counseling services.
+According to a separate Center for Disease Control report, the percentage of children with diagnosed mental health and developmental disorders is consistently higher in rural areas.
 In Texas, the suicide rate is roughly 15 percent higher in rural counties (less than 20,000 residents) than in metropolitan ones.
-Barriers to delivering mental health services lead to inconsistent mental health care from school to school but even though access to services and supports varies based on a school’s region (i.e. urban vs. rural), academic level, and student population, most schools offer some level of mental health screening, referral or services.
+Barriers to delivering mental health services lead to inconsistent mental health care from school to school but even though access to services and supports varies based on a school’s region (i.e., urban vs. rural), academic level, and student population, most schools offer some level of mental health screening, referral or services.

-The different methods of delivering mental health services in schools are described in Figure 154.
+The different methods of delivering mental health services in schools are described in Table 55.

 Special Education Services in Texas